Radical style and total freedom

 With absolute freedom, some of the newest faces in fashion also played with the concept of metamorphosis.
 Yiqing Yin encapsulated the essence of a female phoenix rising from the ashes and coming back to life.
 Stéphane Rolland used feathers to add texture and movement to his skirts, and his tops took on an almost reptilian feel.
 As for Julien Fournié, his foray into the tropics mixed exotic greens with shades of purple, creating an alluring tropical cocktail.

-Insects also created a buzz among the audience.
 The whispering wings of bees, ladybugs and butterflies brought a light touch to his outfits, while a spider wove its silken web around a model’s waist.
 From black widows to quirky, Grecian-style dresses, the women of Fashion Week made their mark in a display of radical style and total freedom.